-FOR IMMEDIATE RELEASE, LOS ANGELES, CA, December 4, 2014 – The American Film Institute (AFI) and Turner Classic Movies (TCM) continue their series of specials exploring some of the greatest artistic collaborations in film.
-In the fourth installment of the series, TCM PRESENTS: AFI'S MASTER CLASS – THE ART OF COLLABORATION: Rob Reiner and Robert Leighton, the two discuss their work together in front of an audience comprised of AFI Fellows studying filmmaking at the world-renowned AFI Conservatory.
-The special will premiere on Wednesday, December 10, 2014, at 8:00 p.m.
-(ET) with an encore at 12:00 a.m.
+LOS ANGELES, CA, November 15, 2012 – This January, Turner Classic Movies (TCM) and the American Film Institute (AFI) will continue their series of specials exploring some of the greatest artistic collaborations in film.
+In the series’ third installment, TCM PRESENTS: AFI’S MASTER CLASS – THE ART OF COLLABORATION: Robert Zemeckis and Don Burgess, the two men discuss their work together in front of an audience comprised of AFI Fellows studying filmmaking at the world-renowned AFI Conservatory.
+The special will premiere Monday, January 14, 2013, at 8:00 p.m.
 (ET), only on TCM.

-In the new AFI special, Reiner and Leighton discuss their many collaborations and how the craft of editing influences the art of storytelling.
-They also discuss the films that have inspired them, including CARNAL KNOWLEDGE (1971), IT'S A WONDERFUL LIFE (1946), VILLAGE OF THE DAMNED (1960) and WHO'S AFRAID OF VIRGINIA WOOLF?
-(1966).
-AFI'S MASTER CLASS features clips from these films, as well as memorable scenes from the artists' own movies.
+In the new AFI special, the two men discuss their many collaborations and how the art of visual storytelling plays into each film.
+They also discuss films that have inspired them, including CARNAL KNOWLEDGE (1971), THE FRENCH CONNECTION (1971), THE GODFATHER (1972) and LAWRENCE OF ARABIA (1962).
+AFI’S MASTER CLASS is packed with clips from these films, as well as memorable scenes from the artists’ own movies.

 Master classes are a core part of the curriculum at the AFI Conservatory, which offers a Master of Fine Arts degree in six filmmaking disciplines and is consistently recognized as one of the world’s top film schools.
 With an audience comprised solely of AFI Fellows, two artists discuss films that inspired them and present clips from classic films.
 They also present and discuss their own collaborative work to illustrate different aspects of filmmaking.
 Each program concludes with a Q&A session with AFI Fellows.